 Home to a large portion of the South Downs National Park - with serene hills and valleys, fairy-tale castles and splendid stately homes, you and your pet will enjoy wonderful walks on the South Downs Way which will take you through breathtaking ancient woodlands on varied routes.

 Where to stay

 At the foot of the beautiful South Downs, The White Horse is an AA rosette-awarded five-star restaurant with gorgeous dog-friendly rooms.
-The hotel’s resident spaniel, Digby, is very friendly and always happy to welcome new four-legged guests.
+The hotel always give a very warm welcome to their four-legged guests.